 This course comprises two components.
 One component is Connecting Mathematics; the other component is Mathematical Modelling.
 The Connecting Mathematics component focuses on a variety of topics which include more advanced mathematics.
 This component introduces students to key concepts in sequences and series, the binomial theorem and complex numbers.
 Conic sections are also studied in order to deepen knowledge of geometry and its intersection with algebra and trigonometry.
 This component also introduces students to Mathematical Induction as a method of proof.
-The Mathematical modelling component integrates mathematical concepts that have been explored across Mathematics I, II and III.
+The Mathematical I, II and III.
 The component applies techniques from science and mathematics to deal with and solve real life problems.
 This component introduces students to well-known mathematical models, such as the fitting of different curves to data.